littlebizzy/server-status/readme.txt

 The code aims to be as minimalistic as possible while adhering to best practices.
 It blocks direct calls of its PHP files for security reasons and also implements transients so that data is briefly cached for top speed and performance (although "Memory Usage" and "Load Average" are not currently cached with transients).

-You may change display style using the following constant:
+You may change display style using the following constant (below) change default "widefat" to "grid"...

-    define('SERVER_STATUS_DISPLAY', 'grid | widefat');

 Some details about the plugin implementation: